 How a heart attack at 43 changed one man’s perspective on living healthier

-When Raffy Espiritu suffered a heart attack last year, the Vancouver-based video professional suddenly became the focal point of two powerful emotions.
+When Raffy Espiritu suffered a heart attack the Vancouver-based video professional suddenly became the focal point of two powerful emotions.
+This is his personal heart attack survivor story.

 Raffy was as shocked as anyone.
 Physical exercise dramatically lowers the risk of heart disease, and he was a regular at hip-hop dance classes and the gym.
 He enjoyed active pursuits like yoga and running as well.